asmundh/Progsek/README.md

 ### Prune/Recreate
 If you need a fresh rebuild in case of startup issues use this command (WARNING this will remove all your docker images)

 $ docker system prune -a

 $ docker-compose up --build

-### Deploy locally
+# Deploy locally

 Prerequisites:

 mysql

 python3

 src/app/requirements.txt

-# Run Datatbase:
+### Run Datatbase:
 Launch mysql at default port (3306)

 $ systemctl start mysqld

 Log in to database

-$ mysql -u <user> -p
+$ sudo mysql -u root

 Insert mysql queries

 "CREATE database db;"

 "USE db;"

+"SET PASSWORD FOR 'root'@'localhost' = PASSWORD('root');"

-Then populate databse by posting mysql/sql/init.sql into mysql Edit src/app/models/database.py to point at local server Run app
+Then populate databse by posting mysql/sql/init.sql into mysql

+Edit src/app/models/database.py to point at local server

+Run app

+$ cd src/app/

 $ python3 src/app/main.py